Internships and Preceptorships

 White Oak offers six to eight-week Preceptorships to fourth-year veterinary students interested in working in zoological and wildlife medicine.
 Veterinary externs are introduced to zoo medicine and given hands-on experience working alongside White Oak’s veterinary staff.
 Learn more.

 Please email email@example.com with any questions or to submit application materials for any White Oak internship or professional training program.

 Veterinary Residency Program

 White Oak partners with the University of Florida’s College of Veterinary Medicine to support the Zoological Medicine Residency program.
-This three-year program is designed for graduate veterinarians, with post-graduate clinical experience, pursuing a career in zoological or wildlife medicine.
-White Oak provides the program’s third-year Residents practical hands-on veterinary experience with endangered species assurance populations, under the guidance of ACZM board-certified veterinarians.
+This three-year program is designed for graduate veterinarians with post-graduate clinical experience, pursuing a zoological or wildlife medicine career.
+White Oak provides the program’s third-year Residents practical hands-on veterinary experience with endangered species assurance populations under the guidance of ACZM board-certified veterinarians.
 The Residency prepares veterinarians for entry into the field of wildlife medicine.